thehxdev/cutlink/README.md

 # remove .git directory
 rm -rf .git/

-# This is same as make command but builds the project inside golang docker container.
+# This is same as make command but builds the project inside golang docker container
+# and outputs the executable to ./bin directory
 make docker_exe
 ```